Historic bars and saloons in San Francisco: Hotel Utah Saloon (1908)

 A historic mixed-use building known as a saloon bar, live music venue, and residential hotel, located at 500–504 4th Street in the South of Market neighborhood.

 House of Shields (1908)

 A historic bar located at 39 New Montgomery Street in the Financial District of San Francisco.

-Double Play Bar and Grill (1909)
+Double Play Bar and Grill (1909–2022)

 A historic sports bar located at 2401-16th Street in San Francisco's Mission District neighborhood.
 The bar was strategically placed near the former Seals Stadium (1931–1959).
-In 2022, the bar was destroyed by a fire and has been actively rebuilding.
+In 2022, the bar was destroyed by a fire and was forced to close.